Are you looking for the best call to action examples that will inspire your customers to take action?

 14. Fitness Machine

 A subtle call to action from personal trainer Jarryd Smith, this Facebook post asks users to engage.
-For example, suppose they want to participate in a 5-day body transformation challenge.
-In that case, they just need to leave a comment as indicated.
+For example, they want to participate in a 5-day body transformation challenge.
+In that case, they need to leave a comment as indicated.

 This is one great way of getting free traffic from Facebook.

-WordStream has some pretty good calls to action across their site, but this one comes from a Facebook post.
+WordStream has some good calls to action across their site, but this one comes from a Facebook post.
 They do a great job of building your anticipation and curiosity by offering a free Google Ad cost report.

 This is a super enticing offer for any marketers who run paid ads.